DrPBT/DSAID-Data-Engineering-Technical-Test/TasksREADME.md

 # Task 3
 I have used the Modern Data Analytics Reference Architecture on AWS as the system architecture design as it includes a Data Lake to archive the processed images as well as Purpose-built Analytics tools for Business Intelligence.

+# Task 4
+I have used PowerBi for visualisation by getting data from the Web API.

 # Task 5
 It is again my 1st time working on machine learning outside of college.
 For this task, I used the sklearn module for the training and modelling of the dataset.